 In Lisk Delegated Proof-of-Stake, users vote for accounts that are registered as delegate accounts.
 Votes issued by a user are stored in their account as a list of tuples, each with the voted-delegate address and the amount of voted tokens (in beddows).
 Tokens used for voting are locked, and cannot be used (or moved from the account) before they have been unlocked.

-Tokens used to vote for a delegate are frozen, and have to be unlocked to make them available again.
+Tokens used to vote for a delegate are locked, and have to be unlocked to make them available again.
 Similarly to the

 votes property, this property stores the voted-delegate’s address and the amount, but also the block in which the votes have been removed from the delegate.

-After the appropriate waiting time, the user can then unlock the tokens with an unlock transaction.
+After the appropriate waiting time, the user can then unlock the tokens with a token unlock transaction.